-It’s clear to me that in my time visiting Nottingham city centre pubs for some thirty years now since my first student layabout phase, things have changed irrevocably.
+It’s clear to me that in my time visiting Nottingham city centre pubs, for some thirty years now since my first student layabout phase, things have changed irrevocably.
 It’s easy to take the familiar stance that ‘things aren’t what they used to be’ and that would indeed be accurate, but let’s not forget how some things have changed for the better.
 Perhaps the most successful pubs for me are the ones that have embraced both change and tradition.
-A scarcity of those places leads me through the doors of a much shortened list of Nottingham city centre pubs these days.
+A scarcity of those places leads me through the doors of a much shortened list of Nottingham pubs these days.
 One or two real nuggets will hopefully always remain though.
 A classic example of this is the splendid Lincolnshire Poacher, perched half way up the main arterial Mansfield road, amidst what has been a classic Nottingham pub crawl for many years.

-It’s difficult to remember sometimes that The Poacher has only been around in its present form since the late 1980s.
-The pub rising like a phoenix of what remained of The Old Grey Nags Head with a past still remembered by an odd engraved window or two.
-The pub is owned by the Castle Rock group which as many would agree is normally a recipe for good and varied beer choices and inexpensive yet imaginative meals.
-For me Castle Rock seem to have things about right, the drink and food is always interesting and of good quality whilst the pubs have a genuine ‘pub’ feel about them rather than the ‘eating house with room for drinkers’ that is sometimes the case these days.
+It’s difficult to remember sometimes that ‘The Poacher’ has only been around in its present form since the late 1980s.
+The pub rising like a phoenix from what remained of The Old Grey Nags Head – a past still reflected by an odd engraved window or two.
+The pub is owned by the Castle Rock Brewery group which as many would agree is normally a recipe for good and varied beer choices and inexpensive yet imaginative meals.
+For me, Castle Rock appear to have things about right, the drink and food is always interesting and of good quality whilst the pubs have a genuine ‘pub’ feel about them rather than the ‘eating house with room for drinkers’ that is sometimes the case these days.
 The Lincolnshire Poacher always offers a healthy suite of excellent beers, continental lagers and ciders, whilst the top shelf has a truly formidable array of single malts for those with the inclination for a dram or three.

 It’s a thumbs up from me then for the friendly and attentive staff.
 The Lincolnshire Poacher is a credit to them all.
 It’s also the little matter of a thumbs up from the local CAMRA organisation too who recently awarded it their ‘Pub of the Year’ accolade.
-Although a little walk from Market Square and the centre of things in Nottingham (some would offer that as an advantage!) you won’t be disappointed if you seek out this pub, it’s one of the very best that Nottingham has to offer, in my humble opinion.
+Although a little walk from Market Square and the centre of things in Nottingham (some would offer that as a great advantage) you won’t be disappointed if you seek out this pub, it’s one of the very best that Nottingham has to offer, in my humble opinion.